 Ergonomics matches workplace conditions and job demands to a person’s capabilities, to improve worker safety and productivity.
 Applying the science of ergonomics can be especially helpful in reducing the risk of musculoskeletal injury (MSI), which is the most common work-related injury in BC.

-The BCIT Ergonomics Program consists of a Written Ergonomic Program [PDF], online training content, workstation assessments, and consultation on purchasing furniture and equipment.
-The BCIT OHS Division will help ensure that ergonomically correct office furniture is purchased.
+The BCIT Ergonomics Program consists of a Written Ergonomic Program [PDF], online Ergonomic Self-Assessment tool, workstation assessments conducted by OHS, and consultation on purchasing furniture and equipment.
+A BCIT Preferred Equipment guide has been developed to assist with selecting equipment and office supplies.

-Employees, who experience signs or symptoms of MSI, must report this to their supervisor immediately, and can request a workstation assessment by the BCIT OHS Division.
+Employees, who experience signs or symptoms of MSI, must report this to their supervisor immediately, and can request a workstation assessment by following these steps:

 The BCIT OHS Division has a quick guide to Check Your Posture [PDF].

 It is also important that both staff and supervisor recognize Manual Materials Handling (MMH) hazards, follow safe working procedures and implement effective ergonomic interventions that eliminate or minimize the risk and impact of MMH injuries.